nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `resetC`, `resetE`, `resetS`, `listC`, `listE`, `listS`, `listR`, `exit` and `clear`) will be ignored.<br>
  e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* If the user's interface is showing a different list, they can use specific commands to go to another window with a that specific list.
+* Users can use all customer/employee/supplier commands apart from  listC listE and listS to switch to the customer/employee/supplier list respectively
- <br> e.g. If user's interface shows `Customers` list, they can use other Employee related commands such as `addE`, `editE` or `listE` etc. to change the interface to show `employees`.
+ <br> e.g. If a user is currently viewing the customer list, using `addE`, `editE`, `sortE` etc. while the customer list is active will execute the respective employee command and switch to the employee list automatically

 </div>